-- c.
-Close the ADDE Data Manager by clicking Ok or select File -> Close. - 13.
-Remove the satellite image layers from the display, and create a 4 panel display. - a.
+- b.
+Click Add Dataset. - 14.
+Close the ADDE Data Manager by clicking Ok or select File -> Close. - a.
+If using real-time data, skip to step 18. - 15.
+Create a 4 panel display and change the name of the tab. - a.
 Select Edit -> Remove -> All Layers and Data Sources. - b.
-Open a new 4 panel tab by selecting File->New Display Tab->Map Display->Four Panels from the main menu. - i.
+Select File -> New Display Tab -> Map Display -> Four Panels from the main menu to create a 4 panel tab. - c.
+Double Click on the untitled" tab name and enter "FY2E 4-panel" in the entry box and click OK to change the tab name. - 16.
+Display the FY2E Visible image in the top left panel. - a.
 By default, the last panel created will be the active panel.
 The lower right panel will be highlighted with a default color of blue.
-Click on the top left panel to activate this panel for the next data load. - ii.
-Double click on the "2 untitled" tab name and enter "FY2E 4-panel" in the entry box and click OK to change the tab name. - c.
-From the Satellite -> Imagery chooser select <LOCAL-DATA> for Server:, select MEGI_VIS for Dataset:, click Connect. - d.
+Click on the top left panel to activate this panel for the next data load. - b.
+From the Satellite -> Imagery chooser in the Data Sources tab of the Data Explorer, select <LOCAL-DATA> for Server, select MEGI_VIS for Dataset, click Connect. - c.
 Choose the FY2E VIS satellite data Image Type and select a relative time of 5 most recent images.
-Check the Create Preview Image box.
-Click Add Source to show the Field Selector. - e.
-Select 0.73 um VIS Cloud and Surface Features -> Brightness. - f.
-Under Displays click on the Advanced tab.
-Change the Lat: to 20 and Lon: to 124, the Image Size: to 700 X 1100, the Magnification to -5 X -5, and click Create Display.
-(The Magnification of -5 X -5 will reduce the amount of data downloaded.
-The data is sampled with every fifth line and fifth element being sent from the server.
-Also note that the number of lines and elements chosen may not fit into the display window.
-Zoom out to display all the pixels requested.)
+Check the Create preview image box.
+This checkbox allows the satellite data to display in the Region tab of the Field Selector instead of just a map of where the data will be once displayed.
+Click Add Source to show the Field Selector. - d.
+In the Fields panel, select 0.73 um VIS Cloud and Surface Features -> Brightness. - e.
+Change the centering of the image as well as the image size.
+The screenshot represents the values to enter in the